-- (1) By December 15 of the last year of each Reporting Period, all registered members are required to provide a report, in the manner specified by the Board of Examiners, summarizing continuing education credit hours completed in the Reporting Period. - (2) All registered members are required to provide 500 hours of direct optometric care to patients within each Reporting Period.
+- (1) By December 1 of the last year of each Reporting Period, all registered members are required to provide a report, in the manner specified by the Board of Examiners, summarizing continuing education credit hours completed in the Reporting Period. - (2) All registered members are required to provide 500 hours of direct optometric care to patients within each Reporting Period.
 For registered members who initially registered as an optometrist within a Reporting Period (i.e. new grads), the 500 hour requirement is pro-rated to the month of initial registration as an optometrist.
 As part of the continuing education proof of participation, each registered member shall attest to providing the minimum number of practice hours. - (3) In the event that a registered member is unable to practise direct optometric care for the required number of hours of optometric practice due to health or other reasons, Council shall at its discretion suspend the registered member's registration or refer the registered member to the Appraisal Committee for evaluation of the registered member's practice. - (4) All registered members are required to furnish proof of participation in no fewer than forty credit hours of continuing education in each Reporting Period, fifteen hours of which must reasonably be related to the treatment and management of ocular disease. - (5) All registered members are required to furnish proof of participation in no fewer than one credit hour of continuing education related to cultural competency in each Reporting Period. - (6) All registered members must provide proof of satisfactory completion of Cardiopulmonary resuscitation (CPR) certification (minimum CPR-C or equivalent) in each Reporting Period.
 Such certification must have been completed during the Reporting Period for which proof is provided, regardless of the time period for which the certification is valid.
-CPR must be completed in person (not online) in order to meet the requirement. - (7) Failing to maintain the required continuing education credit hours as described in Section 20 within three months after the end of the Reporting Period, without a justifiable excuse, shall constitute grounds for suspension of registration.
-The Board of Examiners may extend the three-month grace period on application by a registered member if the registered member was unable to complete the credit hours due to extenuating circumstances. - (8) An exemption of twenty hours of continuing education credits will be granted for successful completion of the Optometry Examining Board of Canada Written Examination and Objective Structured Clinical Examination (OEBC Exam) in that Reporting Period.
+CPR must be completed in person (not online) in order to meet the requirement. - (7) Failing to complete the required continuing education credit hours as described in Section 20 by December 31 of the last year of the Reporting Period, without a justifiable excuse, shall constitute grounds for a financial penalty of \$250 on January 1 of the following year, and an additional penalty of \$250 on January 31 if the credit hours have still not been completed and submitted.
+The Board of Examiners may waive one or both penalty fees on written application by a registered member if the registered member was unable to complete the credit hours due to extenuating circumstances.